Skip to Content

 Dr. Wenliang Li’s research is to study novel molecular mechanisms of metastasis with the goal of identifying new biomarkers and drug targets for the development of better therapeutics for human cancers.

-Rotation students will participate in studies to investigate molecular mechanisms for some of the new critical regulators.
-We have obtained inhibitors for some of these regulators, which will also allow rotation students to perform experiments pertaining to the development of new cancer therapeutics.
-Working with cancer clinicians, rotation students will also have the opportunity to learn and participate in translational oncology projects, such as capturing circulating tumor cells (CTCs) from cancer patients’ blood and performing next generation sequencing (NGS) analysis on genomic DNAs from tumor biopsies and CTCs to help guiding treatments (Precision Medicine).
-These studies will provide rotation students ample training in genomics, proteomics, epigenetics, bioinformatics, signal transduction, mouse models of cancer, and development of molecular therapeutics.
+Rotation students will participate in studies to investigate molecular mechanisms for metastasis and NEPC.
+We have obtained inhibitors or antibody drug candidates for some of novel regulators we discovered, which will also allow rotation students to perform experiments pertaining to the development of new cancer therapeutics.
+These studies will provide rotation students ample training in signal transduction, mouse models of cancer, development of molecular therapeutics, epigenetics, and bioinformatics.

 PubMed